 All Diploma of Business students must complete 8 (eight) discipline courses (48 units of credits).
 Students who have not met the English requirement for the Bachelor of Commerce, will be able to meet this requirement by enrolling in Communication and Academic Literacy (6 units of credit) as a 9th course.
 To receive the Diploma of Business students must achieve a Satisfactory Grade (minimum 80%, equivalent to IELTS 7.0) for the Communication and Academic Literacy (CAL) course, if applicable, and a minimum average of 60% across all successfully completed courses.
-Students must also achieve a minimum WAM of 50.

-A student should complete between 18 and 19 units of credit per term.
+A student should complete between 18 and 19 UoC per term.
 If you fail a course, you will need to repeat that course which may lengthen your study time.
 We recommend students take the failed course in the next term.